The USB in “USB Cable” Stands For What?

 Answer: Universal Serial Bus

 The fruit of their labor?
 The USB (Universal Serial Bus) cable system that encompasses the physical cabling, connectors, and communication protocol.
-USB rapidly replaced a plethora of connectors commonly found on the back of computers including serial ports, parallel ports, and PS/2 connectors.
+USB rapidly replaced a plethora of connectors commonly found on the backs of computers including serial ports, parallel ports, and PS/2 connectors.
+By 2008, there were approximately six billion USB ports and interfaces in the global marketplace with around two billion being sold every year.